Foreign airlines begin to resume Tel Aviv flights after Gaza truce

-Delta Airlines (DAL.N) said it had suspended flights to Tel Aviv on May 12.
+Delta Airlines said it had suspended flights to Tel Aviv on May 12.

 “Delta plans to resume service from New York-JFK to Tel Aviv tonight,” a spokesperson said on Friday.